d-bl/GroundForge/docs/help/Tiles.md

 The help pages on the [Droste effect](Droste-effect) are still biased to the old-style page.

-Known bug: changing a thread color changes the thread with the same number in other thread diagrams.

 An example to assign stitches:

 ![](images/assign-stitches.png)